franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 conda install -c conda-forge pandas
 ```

-The package manager will automatically install all the dependencies.
+The package manager will automatically install all dependencies.
 So if you choose to install scikit-learn first, then you don't have to install numpy manually as scikit-learn depends on numpy.

 If you prefer a fancier and more powerful python shell, you can choose to install `ipython` and even `jupyter notebook`, which allows you to run your commands in your browser.